Number of arrests

 there were 50,550 fewer arrests in 2015/16 compared to the previous year, a fall of 5%

-rates of arrest have fallen for all groups except for those in the Chinese or Other ethnic group; however, for White people they have fallen by 10%, and for ethnic minorities they have fallen by 1%
+rates of arrest fell for all groups except for those in the Other ethnic group

 Number of arrests by ethnicity and area